Djebila and Aïn Dalia Kebira

 A selection of necklaces consisting of different types of beads such as glass, ostrich eggshell, carnelian and agate beads. © DAI Madrid // María Latova

 Silver necklace with amber inlay from a child’s grave in Aïn Dalhia Kebira (AD 77).
 The FTIR-analysis of three amber samples from grave 101 in Djebila yielded Baltic amber in all cases.
-This is the oldest evidence of Baltic amber for whole Northwest Africa. © DAI Madrid // María Latova
+This is the oldest evidence of Baltic amber for Africa. © DAI Madrid // María Latova

 Vessels made from ostrich eggshells were found exclusively in the graves of adult individuals (possibly men).
 Together with the Max Planck Institute in Leipzig and the Autónoma University of Madrid, a project on the DNA of ancient ostrich populations was initiated. © DAI Madrid // María Latova